 Capacities exist at the level of MINEPDED and MINFOF, but also MINEPAT and MINDCAF, ANAFOR, INC, Universities (Université de Yaoundé 1, Université de Dschang, CRESA-Bois, etc.), NGOs and other national, subregional institutions (OSFAC, sub-regional FAO/COMIFAC projects), and even international institutions present within Cameroon.
 These capacities will be mobilized during the construction of the reference scenario and during the MRV.
 The thematic group supporting the MRV cell of the Technical Secretariat and having members from several domains will be strengthened.
-It will also be the extension of the thematic group created during that will, among other subjects, cover the guidelines of the GIEC, and thanks to dedicate budgets for the activities of Section 3 and Section 4.
+It will also be the extension of the thematic group created during the launch of the Readiness Preparation Proposal (R-PP).
+These capacities will be strengthened through training that will, among other subjects, cover the guidelines of the GIEC, and thanks to dedicate budgets for the activities of Section 3 and Section 4.
 Transfers of skills will be planed to this end, in order to strengthen national expertise.